 - Go to "Billing."

-- Select the "Insurance Summary" section.
-You will see all the insurance we have on file for you.
-This section allows you to easily request changes, such as adding or removing coverage, directly in our system.
+- Select "Insurance Summary" to see the insurance we have on file for you.
+This section allows you to easily request a change, such as adding or removing coverage, directly in our system.

 Why am I being billed for something I thought my insurance would cover?

-The most common reasons for unanticipated balances are incomplete insurance coverage, inaccurate insurance coverage, change in coverage, or a denial from the insurance company.
+The most common reasons for unanticipated balances are benefit plan limitations, payer policy guidelines or a denial from the insurance company.

 The most important step to determine the reason for the balance or insurance denial is to verify that we have all your insurance coverage(s) accurate in our system.
 Please verify your insurance and address information during your check-in for any appointment or procedure.